doctaphred/stuff/README.md

 - `delete`: Delete the specified data.
 - `check`: Verify the integrity of all data.
 - `purge`: Delete all data which fails verification.

+When attempting to retrieve data, if it is not stored in the local repository, the data may still be retrieved if a procedure for retrieving or deriving it is known.

+A common type of procedure is to retrieve data from a URL; however, URLs provide no guarantee of consistency, and may become inaccessible or change the data the provide.
+On the other hand, if multiple URLs are known to provide the same data, they may provide redundant access which can make up for those limitations.

+Lists of URLs for data may be defined in the `urls` directory.
+If requested data is not stored locally, any corresponding URLs will be queried until a match is found: the result will be cached in the `data` directory and returned.